Morton Smith: Mar Saba letter

 Smith reported he found the manuscript in the Mar Saba monastery in 1958, photographed it carefully, and then left the book where he found it.
 He first publicized the discovery in 1960 but, due to various delays, his main publications on the subject did not come out until 1973.

 Mar Saba is a Greek Orthodox monastery overlooking the Kidron Valley in the West Bank east of Bethlehem.
 In 1973 Smith published a book in which he wrote that he had discovered a previously unknown letter of Clement of Alexandria (c.150 - c.
 215) while cataloging documents there in the summer of 1958.

 Right from the start, some scholars voiced the opinion that the letter is not authentic, and that it was either an ancient or medieval forgery.
-In 1975, Quentin Quesnell published a lengthy article in the Catholic Biblical Quarterly, where he even suggested that Smith had forged the document himself, and then photographed his alleged forgery.
+In 1975, Quentin Quesnell published a lengthy article in the Catholic Biblical Quarterly, where he suggested that Smith had forged the document himself, and then photographed his alleged forgery.
 An incensed Smith issued a furious rebuttal, whereupon Quesnell disclaimed any personal accusations against Smith.

-In 1985 in his Strange Tales Per Beskow of Lund cast doubt on the Gospel.
+In 1985 in his Strange Tales Per Beskow of Lund University cast doubt on the Gospel.
 Smith responded by threatening to sue the publisher, Fortress Press of Philadelphia, "for a million dollars" and the publisher amended the offending paragraph.

-Smith is featured discussing the Mar Saba letter in the UK television documentary series, Jesus: The Evidence (1984: Channel 4).
+Smith is featured discussing the Mar Saba letter in the 1984 Channel 4 documentary, Jesus: The Evidence.

 Contribution to Old Testament studies

 Smith's contribution to Old Testament studies was contained in his Palestinian Parties and Politics That Shaped the Old Testament (1971).
 Using form criticism to reconstruct the social background to the Old Testament, Smith advanced the proposal that two parties had vied for supremacy in ancient Israel, the first composed of those which worshipped many gods of which Yahweh was chief, while the other, the "Yahweh-alone" faction, was largely the party of the priests of Jerusalem, who wished to establish a monopoly for Yahweh.
 In monarchic Judah the Yahweh-alone party were a permanent minority; although sometimes able to win over a king like Josiah to their cause.
 Meanwhile, the population at large, including most of the kings, remained stubbornly polytheistic, worshipping the same gods as their neighbours in Moab, Ammon etc. In the post-Exilic period the idea of Yahweh as the only god of Israel finally triumphed, but a new division emerged, between the separatists, who wished the Jews to remain strictly apart from their neighbours, (this separation being defined in terms of purity), and the assimilationists who wished for normal relations with them.
 Ultimately, by the late Persian/early Hellenistic period, the purists won, the modern version of the Hebrew Bible was written, and a recognisably modern Judaism emerged.

-Smith was admired and feared for his extraordinary ability to look at familiar texts in unfamiliar ways, to re-open old questions, to pose new questions, and to demolish received truths.
-He practiced the "hermeneutics of suspicion" to devastating effect.
-His answers are not always convincing but his questions cannot be ignored.